webdesserts/lazy_files/README.md

 end
 ```

-Just like with a `File` you can quickly open and close a file by passing it a block.
+Just like with a `File` you can quickly open and close a file by passing the `Lazy.file`
+method a block.

 ```ruby
 file = LazyFile.file('hello.txt') do |f|